-*Images credit Refinery29 in The Best Sexy Lingerie For Your Body by Ellen Hoffman}
+*Images credit Refinery29 in The Best Sexy Lingerie For Your Body by Ellen Hoffman

-I’m sure you’ve heard the saying “hourglass figure,” but what about a pear, apple, inverted triangle, or rectangle?
-New to your ears?
-You’re not the only one.
+We’re sure you’ve heard the saying, “hourglass figure,” but that’s not the only body type.
+What about a pear, apple, inverted triangle, or rectangle?
+Are these new to your ears?
+If so, you’re not the only one!
 These labels were created to help identify different body figures.

 What are the most common female body types and what lingerie looks best on them?

 We’re obsessed with Pinsy’s alternative to your traditional bra and undies set.
 This bodysuit has skin-smoothing lace and shapewear technology.
-Pinsy’s lingerie helps you feel your most comfortable self and shifts focus to all your favorite assets.
+Pinsy’s flattering lingerie helps you feel your most comfortable self and shifts focus to all your favorite assets.
 Honestly, it’s hard to pick a favorite from their line.
 We love them all!

-We feel you… Well, Kel feels you, I have the opposite problem… eh hem, bring on the padding.
-The good news is, if you’re fuller on top, the market seems to be finally catching up and offering more options with new technology that goes underwire support.
+We feel you… Well, Kel feels you.
+I have the opposite problem… eh hem, bring on the padding.
+The good news is that if you’re fuller on top, the market seems to be finally catching up and offering more options with new technology that features underwire support.

 What are a few of our favorite brands for larger busts?

-Curvy Kate, offers a mix of the traditional feminine to bondage-inspired pieces, Dita Von Teese for ultra-fem numbers, and Skims for a modern take on classic everyday wear.
+Curvy Kate offers a mix of the traditional feminine to bondage-inspired pieces.
+Dita Von Teese is the option for ultra-fem numbers, and Skims boasts a modern take on classic everyday wear.
 Another helpful tip is knowing your breast type.
 Are your breasts wide set, splayed, dense, pancake, or a combo?
-Understanding your shape will also help choose bras that provide the correct type of support.
+Understanding your shape will also help you choose bras that provide the correct type of support.